 If you think about it, it makes perfect sense: Virtually everything great in Mexican cuisine is como la bandera: Like their flag, which is to say red, white and green.
 We all know the bright red chorizo, and yes, there is one without any visible coloration, too.
 This is the green one.

-The flavor is a knockout.
-Green chile, so hot but not fiery, lots of cilantro (if you hate cilantro use parsley), just a touch of cumin and coriander, and, to green it up a bit more, a fair bit of green powder.
+The flavor is amazing.
+Green chile, which means picante but not fiery, lots of cilantro (if you hate cilantro use parsley), just a touch of cumin and coriander, and, to green it up a bit more, a fair bit of green powder.
 What sort of green powder?
 I used dried nettles, ground fine.
 But you can do the same thing with spinach, green onions or chives, kelp, parsley or even more cilantro.

-You make your own by blanching the green thing in salty water for about 30 seconds, then dunking it in ice water to stop the cooking.
+You make your own by blanching the green vegetable or herb in salty water for about 30 seconds, then dunking it in ice water to stop the cooking.
 Dry the greens, then dehydrate them fully.
 Grind to a powder.
 Or you can do what they do in Toluca, which is add food coloring.

 Or hell, skip it.
 Your green chorizo will be just fine, just less green.